CC Academic engagement

 Collections Access and Research

 The Museum collection comprises over 22,000 objects, with rich holdings in American Art; Modern and Contemporary Art; and historical and contemporary art and cultural objects from the Southwest region.
-With advanced notice and planning, Museum staff will provide tours of collections storage for classes and will make specific objects available for study within class sessions or for research by individual students within an approved course.
+With advanced notice and planning, Museum staff will make specific objects available for study within collections classroom sessions (maximum 12-15 students) or for research by individual students within an approved course.
 Students may be trained in basic objects handling under the supervision of Museum staff and the course professor.